morse-simulator/morse/doc/morse/dev/services_internal.rst

-Before actually registering the service, a mapping between the component and one or several middlewares that will manage incoming requests must be defined (for instance, we may want the ``goto`` service of the :py:class:`morse.actuators.waypoint.WaypointActuatorClass` to be managed by the YARP middleware for the component ``MainRobot``).
+Before actually registering the service, a mapping between the component and one or several middlewares that will manage incoming requests must be defined (for instance, we may want the ``goto`` service of the :py:class:`morse.actuators.waypoint.Waypoint` to be managed by the YARP middleware for the component ``MainRobot``).

-These mapping are defined in the :doc:`component_config.py <../user/hooks>` script (that is simulation-dependent).
+These mapping are defined by your builder script (it is so simulation-dependant).

 At start up, :py:func:`morse.blender.main.init`...